okertanov/functional/text/cv/cv-okertanov.md

 Professional skills and expertise
 ---------------------------------
 #### .Net & Xamarin/iOS
- - Have been unsing it last 5 years every day.
+ - Have been unsing it last 5 years day by day.
  - Rx, Linq, MVVM, D/I etc.
 #### Swift & Objective-C
  - 3 years of the OSX and iOS ent-grade software engineering.